 This Homemade Taco Seasoning recipe is the perfect blend of spices for all your favorite Mexican dishes.
 Directions for 1 packet or a big batch!
 It’s so easy and inexpensive to make, you’ll never buy pre-packaged again.

-Seems like I was always running out of those packets, so years ago I started making my own blend.
-Homemade Taco Seasoning is so crazy easy to put together and way less expensive if you use it frequently.
+Not a week goes by without some type of Mexican or Tex-Mex dish gracing my dinner table.
+Because of this, I was always running out of those spice packets.
+So years ago I started making my own blend.
+Homemade Taco Seasoning is crazy easy to put together and way less expensive if you use it frequently.
 I keep a 4 ounce container filled at all times.

 - Replace the standard chili powder and paprika with ancho chili powder and smoked paprika, which gives the spice blend an awesome smoky flavor.